 Out of every club meeting, I only really remember what took place during one of them.
 It was during basketball season, and we usually practiced at 5, which gave me time to partake in the monthly or bi-monthly poetry club session.
 I’m sure if our home computer didn’t crash years ago, I could discover what the poem actually said.
 I’m not going to bother re-imagining the truly awful poem.
 But Mr. Tobin liked it, and that’s the only thing I remember about that club this many years later.

 It’s A Wonderful Life is a Christmas movie solely because the money goes missing on Christmas Eve, and on what’s supposed to be one of the happiest times of the year, George Bailey feels that pressure weighing down on his shoulders.
 He misplaced thousands and thousands of dollars.
 He wish he could just crawl up in a hole, never to be heard from again.
 Years before George literally saves not one but two lives, but sometimes one moment makes a person forget all the good they’ve done.
 George was selfless throughout his entire adult life, and even though he grew frustrated at times, he always stepped up to the plate and delivered.
 Like when he and Mary were supposed to honeymoon, or the fact that he turned down a job from old man Potter because he knew decent people would suffer in the process.
-The movie celebrates the true beautiful of life, which can often be forgotten during the Christmas season.
+The movie celebrates the true beauty of life, which can often be forgotten during the Christmas season.